yopito/fedora-epel-pkg/README.md

 version: 1.4.40 (2016-03)

-* EPEL channel provides burp 1.x packaging for el6, el7
+* EPEL channel provides burp 1.x packaging for el6 and el7, but NOT for el5.
 * FedoraProject provides burp 1.x packaging for Fedora 22, Fedora 23, and Fedora-rawhide

 * el5 (RHEL5, CentOS 5):